Guide to guide

 - The route between your stations can be defined as well.
 You can choose the route in such a way that your listeners pass buildings or places that you mention in your guide.
 You could also select the most interesting, convenient or quiet route.

 - Before you start recording your stories, it might help to write down some keywords for each station.
-It is not necessary to write out every sentence in full: Actually, coming across as natural while reading out a text can be a rather difficult task – unless you are a very good reader.
+It is not necessary to write out every sentence in full: Actually, sounding natural while reading out a text can be a rather difficult task – unless you are a very good reader.
 Try to talk freely, in your own words.
-Don't worry about minor pronounciation flaws and corrections that may occur.
+Don't worry about minor pronunciation flaws and corrections that may occur.
 They can even make the whole thing more authentic and entertaining.

-- To talk naturally about a subject, it may also help to anticipate questions that your
+- In order to talk naturally about a subject, it may also help to anticipate questions that your

 For instance, the recording could have the structure of an interview, in which a friend poses the questions and you answer them.
 You could still cut the questions out of the recording afterwards.
 Or just leave it as it is.
 For that matter: Why necessarily clinging to a strict question-answer pattern?
 Maybe an open dialogue is the most suitable method for you.